Release notes

 OpenShift AI provides an environment to develop, train, serve, test, and monitor AI/ML models and applications on-premise or in the cloud.

-For data scientists, OpenShift AI includes Jupyter and a collection of default notebook images optimized with the tools and libraries required for model development, and the TensorFlow and PyTorch frameworks.
+For data scientists, OpenShift AI includes Jupyter and a collection of default workbench images optimized with the tools and libraries required for model development, and the TensorFlow and PyTorch frameworks.
 Deploy and host your models, integrate models into external applications, and export models to host them in any hybrid cloud environment.
-You can enhance your data science projects on OpenShift AI by building portable machine learning (ML) workflows with data science pipelines, using Docker containers.
+You can enhance your projects on OpenShift AI by building portable machine learning (ML) workflows with AI pipelines by using Docker containers.
 You can also accelerate your data science experiments through the use of graphics processing units (GPUs) and Intel Gaudi AI accelerators.

 OpenShift AI has two deployment options: